riyaa42/CapstoneProject_Dynabot/README.md

   - [DONE]: Refined the generation and evaluation prompts to enforce stricter groundedness in retrieved documents, unbiased scoring criteria, and conditional topic suggestions.
 * [TODO] Step 16 involves cleaning and restructuring code to fit in all these additional changes in a neater format without having bloated files with extremely lengthy codes
   - [DONE]: significantly restructured my entire codebase to include multiple new folders and more broken down and cleaner code
+* [TODO] Step 17 revamp data pre processing
+  - [DONE]:  Drastically reduced chunk_size and overlap in chunks to improve vector search granularity, yields better outputs.Modified logic to inject Markdown-formatted tables inline with their corresponding page text, preserving semantic proximity (previously appended to the end of the document list).Added heuristic checks (regex for alphanumeric content, empty DataFrame drops) to discard false-positive tables.
+Made changes to ensures text is captured even from PDFs where PyMuPDF fails which prevents "empty table" data from confusing the LLM and ensures table data is associated with the correct textual context.

 ## Video Summary Link: